MarkWebDeveloper/MarkWebDeveloper/README.md

 ## About me

-📚 I'm currently a student at **Factoría F5 Fullstack Bootcamp** in Gijón Spain in order to become a _Junior Fullstack Developer_
+📚 I'm currently a student at **Factoría F5 Fullstack Bootcamp** in Gijón, Spain to become a _Junior Fullstack Developer_

 🤔 I like solving logic problems in programming.
 I also enjoy classical music 🎻 and jazz 🎷 while doing so